Rotation schedule and description

 Pain Management: (Michael Umanoff, Director)

 Our pain management center ( www.totalpaincarenj.com) focuses on restoring function and improving quality of life for those suffering from acute and chronic pain including disorders of the spine, cancer pain and neuropathic pain.
-Procedures done in the pain center include epidural injections and lysis of adhesions, facet injections, sacroiliac joint injections, nerve blocks, trigger point injections, radiofrequency ablation, discography, spinal cord stimulation, intrathecal pumps, percutaneous discectomy, Tenex procedures, insertion of interspinous spacers for spinal stenosis, stellate ganglion and lumbar sympathetic blocks for CRPS, celiac plexus and neurolytic injections for cancer pain.
+Some of the procedures done in the pain center include epidural injections, facet injections, sacroiliac joint injections, nerve blocks, trigger point injections, radiofrequency ablation, discography, spinal cord stimulation, intrathecal pumps, percutaneous discectomy, insertion of interspinous spacers for spinal stenosis, stellate ganglion and lumbar sympathetic blocks for CRPS, celiac plexus and neurolytic injections for cancer pain.

 St. Joseph’s is nationally recognized for promoting opioid-free pain care through the ALTO program (Alternatives to Opioids) and our pain center has been at the forefront of this effort promoting utilization of blocks, non-opiate medications and other alternative therapies in the ER and throughout the hospital.
 Residents will be educated in this important trendsetting approach to pain management.

-Pediatric Anesthesia: (Stephen Winikoff, Director; Kar-Mei Chan, Director Pediatric Cardiac Anesthesiology; William De Bruin, Director Pediatric Intensive Care)
+Pediatric Anesthesia: (Stephen Winikoff, Director; William De Bruin, Director Pediatric Intensive Care)

 The goal of this rotation is to provide residents with the knowledge skills and clinical experience to provide care for patients recovering from general, regional and monitored anesthesia care.
 Residents will become competent at recognizing and managing common PACU problems and more serious crises, with emphasis on effective communication with the appropriate surgical, medical, nursing services and the primary anesthesia team.
 Residents will round and receive regular lectures on a variety of topics relating to PACU care.
 Residents will become familiar with ventilator management and weaning and acute post-operative pain management.